Mandi-OSdev/voice_counter/README.md

 Tired of counting reps in your head?
 Here’s the solution:

-500 sets, from push-ups to right-arm—and half the effort goes into counting instead of building muscle.
+500 sets, from push-ups to right-arm — and half the effort goes into counting instead of building muscle.
 Just say the word—the app counts for you.
 That’s it.

 - Your own trigger word